-The Hunger Games has topped the US/Canada box office for the fourth weekend in a row.
-Starring Jennifer Lawrence (Winter’s Bone), the Gary Ross-directed blockbuster scored $21.5 million according to studio estimates found at Box Office Mojo.
-The dystopic action-drama was down a relatively modest 35% compared to Easter weekend.
+The Hunger Games has topped the U.S. and Canada box office for the fourth weekend in a row.
+Starring Jennifer Lawrence (Winter's Bone), the Gary Ross-directed blockbuster scored $21.5 million according to studio estimates found at Box Office Mojo.
+The dystopian action-drama was down a relatively modest 35 percent compared to Easter weekend.

 Prior to The Hunger Games, the most recent movie to achieve the four-weekend-in-a-row feat was James Cameron / Sam Worthington's Avatar in early 2010.
 In fact, Avatar remained at the top for seven consecutive weekends.
 The Hunger Games, however, won't get that far.
 Next weekend, it'll surely be unseated by Zac Efron / Taylor Schilling's The Lucky One.